 How to protect yourself

 - Be suspicious of requests for your personal information.
 Remember, your bank will never send you an email, or call you on the phone, asking you to disclose personal information such as your password, credit or debit card number, or your mother’s maiden name.
+Learn how to spot a phishing scam.

 - Install anti-virus, anti-spyware and Internet firewall tools purchased from trusted retailers or suppliers.
 Keep these programs enabled and continuously updated to protect your devices against malicious software.